 Women are an integral part of Imperial's history.
 Women at Imperial College: Past, Present and Future, researched and written by Archivist Anne Barrett, is a celebration of the rich legacy of women in science, technology, medicine and business who have studied and worked at Imperial since its inception.

-Below, you can read a short selection of stories from the book about some of Imperial’s pioneering women.
+Below, you can read a selection of profiles from the book and other pioneering Imperial women.

 Pioneering women at Imperial

 More pioneering women

 Dame Margaret Turner-Warwick

 Dame Margaret Turner-Warwick (1924-2017) was a pioneering physician who played a fundamental role in the development of modern respiratory medicine.
 When she became Professor of Medicine in 1972, at the Cardiothoracic Institute, University of London, she was one of only two female professors of medicine in London.
 She served as Dean of the Institute (which became Imperial's NHLI) and was the first woman president of the Royal College of Physicians.

 Lady Rachel Workman MacRobert, Geologist

 In 1910, Lady MacRobert (1884–1954) was the first woman to attend Royal School of Mines lectures as a matriculated student.
 During the Second World War, to commemorate the deaths of her three sons in flying-related incidents, Lady MacRobert donated to the Royal Air Force (RAF) and eventually established the MacRobert Trust, a charity that supports the RAF to this day.